-Zhou, S, Zhang, Y, Hu, H, Davie, AJ, Marshall-Gradisnik, SM & Brushett, DJ 2003, 'Muscle and plasma coenzyme Q10 concentrations and aerobic power in response to four weeks supplementation', Proceedings 2003 Australian Conference of Science and Medicine in Sport: Tackling the barriers to participation and performance: Journal of Science and Medicine in Sport, vol. 6, no. 4, supplement 1, Canberra, ACT, 25-28 October, Sports Medicine Australia.
+Zhou, S, Zhang, Y, Hu, H, Davie, AJ, Marshall-Gradisnik, SM & Brushett, DJ 2003, 'Muscle and plasma coenzyme Q10 concentrations and aerobic power in response to four weeks supplementation', Proceedings 2003 Australian Conference of Science and Medicine in Sport: Tackling the barriers to participation and performance: Journal of Science and Medicine in Sport, vol. 6, no. 4, supplement 1, p.78, Canberra, ACT, 25-28 October, Sports Medicine Australia.